This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Between Thanksgiving and New Year’s Day, Americans throw away a million extra tons of trash each week, including holiday wrapping and packaging.
-We also use more electricity on holiday lights than some countries use in an entire year!
+Between Thanksgiving and New Year’s Day, the amount of household garbage in the United States increases by 25 percent, from 4 million tons to 5 million tons, including gift wrapping and product packaging.
+We also use more electricity just on holiday lights than some countries use in an entire year!
 All this waste is really unnecessary.

 Here are twelve eco-friendly holiday tips to help you reduce your environmental footprint this holiday season.